Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

   margin: 24px 0;
   border-radius: 8px;
 ">
-  We want to provide a clear, reproducible path with code, configs, pretrained checkpoints (under 1B parameters), and ablation results so that someone can take 100 demonstrations, use the LeRobot framework, and actually train a working robot policy.
+  We want to provide a clear, reproducible path with code, configs, pretrained checkpoints and ablation results, while staying under 1B parameters, so that anyone can collect ~100 demonstrations, use the LeRobot framework, and actually train a working robot policy.
 </div>

 When we found the [VLA-0](https://arxiv.org/abs/2510.13054) paper, we loved it.
 It showed that you can get strong robotic performance with only small changes to a standard vision–language model.
 At the same time, it was also a perfect example of the problem we mentioned above: the idea is simple, the paper is well written, but it assumes you already know how to work with VLMs in practice.
 It is not always clear what really matters, what can be changed, and what can be ignored.

 So we decided to integrate VLA-0 into the LeRobot framework.
 Our requirement to keep the model under 1B parameters left us with an almost unchallenged choice: [SmolVLM2-500M](HuggingFaceTB/SmolVLM2-500M-Video-Instruct).
-In that sense, we are following in the steps of [SmolVLA](https://arxiv.org/abs/2506.01844), but with a different set of design choices.
+In that sense, we are following in the steps of [SmolVLA](https://arxiv.org/abs/2506.01844) work, but with a different set of design choices.

 Our first milestone was LIBERO, the most common benchmark for VLA models and the same benchmark used by the VLA-0 authors.
 In this post, we describe our path to that milestone: the design choices we made, the ablations we ran, and what we learned from them.